-The idea of developing a unique program that would foster a child’s creative thinking, problem-solving and analytical skills at Brant Children’s Centre came from Dr. Heather Knoepfli, Director.
+The idea of developing such a unique program that would foster a child’s creative thinking, problem-solving and analytical skills at Brant Children’s Centre came from Dr. Heather Knoepfli, Director.

 "I have always been interested in creative thinking and how people evolve new ideas.
 I feared that, as societies gradually evolve in their complexity and all our lives become more and more dependent on these complexities (i.e. technology), our overall level of creativity would decrease."
 (Dr. Heather Knoepfli, 1988)